RichardVerbraak/Notes/Styling_Guidelines.md

 This is used to separate the _most_ important content on your page from the _least_ important content.
 Defining visual hierarchy is done by following the next guidelines

-1. Establish where your audience should look first
+1.  **Establish where your audience should look first**

-        As an example, having a bright orange subscriptiopn button in the main header of your Blog page to accumulate more followers.
+        As an example, having a bright orange CTA button in the main header of your Blog page to get people to subscribe to your posts.

         Changing to a smaller font family / size / weight for less important content.

-2. Define a flow that corresponds to your website's message
+2.  **Define a flow that corresponds to your website's message**

         This is used to guide a user from one piece of content to the next.

-3. Use whitespace to build said flow
+3.  **Use whitespace to build said flow**

         Whitespace if done right makes the content easier to digest for the user

+## Aligment